asrashley/bacula/README.md

 community edition.
 Go to https://www.bacula.org/bacula-binary-package-download/ to register for a key.

-Two system accounts are needed on the Docker host.
-One for bacula and one for postgres.
-The [first-time-setup.sh](./first-time-setup.sh) will look for a user account `bacula` and an account called `postgres` or `mysql`.
+Three system accounts are needed on the Docker host.
+One for bacula, one for postgres and one for web daemons.
+The [first-time-setup.sh](./first-time-setup.sh) script will look for a user account `bacula`, an account called `postgres` or `mysql` and an account called `www-data` or `nginx`.
 If they don't exist, it will create them.

 ```sh
 cd docker